hackclubium/Vertex/README.md

 build\Release\Vertex.exe
 ```

-The log includes fetch time, resource requests/cache hits, style time, layout time,
+The log covers fetch time, resource requests and cache hits, style time, layout time,
 paint time, JavaScript parse/run time, and whether layout was reused.
-It is meant for
-real-page work like Wikipedia debugging, where guessing from a screenshot is usually
-slower than checking which subsystem is actually hot.

-## Compatibility Philosophy
+## Fixing the Web, One Page at a Time

-Vertex improves by taking real web failures and turning them into small engine facts:
+Vertex grows by turning real web failures into engine improvements:

-1. Save or distill the page.
+1. Capture (or reduce) the page that breaks.
-2. Identify whether the failure is HTML, CSS, JS, layout, paint, network, or platform.
+2. Identify the subsystem — HTML, CSS, JS, layout, paint, network, or platform.
-3. Add the smallest regression that captures the behavior.
+3. Add the smallest test that reproduces the issue.
 4. Fix the engine.
-5. Keep the test forever.
+5. Keep the test.

-Wikipedia has been the main stress test because it exercises the sort of ordinary
+Wikipedia has been the main stress test because it exercises the kinds of modern-web
-modern-web machinery that small browsers usually miss: ResourceLoader scripts, dense
+details that small browsers usually skip: ResourceLoader scripts, dense CSS, logical
-CSS, logical properties, SVG sprites, form controls, floats, positioned elements,
+properties, SVG sprites, form controls, floats, positioned elements, selectors,
-selectors, events, history, scrolling, and lots of reused resources.
+events, history, scrolling, and reused resources.

-## Project Shape
+## Project Layout

 ```text
 src/